Cracko298/Simple-MP3-Player/README.md

 Simple Features:

 - Playlist Option(s) (Add up-to 3 songs to play one after eachother).
-- Last Song Played Loading
+- Load Your Last Song Played.
 - Play Music in the Background of Windows.
 - Type In Your Song Manually Play It.
 (It gets loaded into the latest song played).
 - Playlist Feature Changes Song Every 261 Seconds.
 (Or 4 Minutes & 35 Seconds).